IN THIS ARTICLE:

 The Categories tap displays all scaled items grouped into their respective categories.
 You can click the drop down on the right side to see which survey items make up a particular category.
 You can click the comments bubble on the left hand side to view comments associated with any given category.
 All categories can be expanded, via the arrow to the right, to show each specific Scaled item that falls into each category.

 If you included either open-ended items or comment boxes on your survey, all free text responses to your survey will appear in the Comments report.
-All comments on Pulse Surveys that were launched on or after February 6, 2020 are automatically tagged with themes that our machine learning tool detects in them, such as "Communication", "Work-Life Balance", and "Leadership".
+All comments on Pulse Surveys that were launched on or after February 6, 2020 are automatically tagged with the predominant theme related to the workplace experience that our machine learning tool detects in them, such as "Communication", "Work-Life Balance", and "Leadership".

 The left panel displays all themes that were detected in your Comments arranged by count (e.g. from highest to lowest frequency.)